Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 Even some mid range glass can be accused of the same, so still great value.

 The fact they often only come in mounts to suit the very top cameras, is always going to give them precedence.
-Hard to compare Arri Alexa footage on lens “X” to FX-3 footage on lens “Y”, when they cannot be or are just not directly compared.
+Hard to compare Arri Alexa footage on lens “X” to FX-3 footage on lens “Y”, when they cannot be or are just not ever directly compared.

 As for the many AF super stills lenses around?